tuhiproject/tuhi/README.md

       Read-only

+  Property: JSONDataVersions (au)
+      Specifies the JSON file format versions the server supports.
+The client must request one of these versions in Device.GetJSONData().

+      Read-only, constant

   Method: StartSearch() -> ()
       Start searching for available devices ready for registering for an unspecified timeout.
 When the timeout expires or an error